s2010/Private-Blockchain-with-RESTful-Web-API/README.md

         Blockchain DB is empty.
 Creating new Blockchain with 1 genesis block... chain length = 0, return null instead of block block saved

 ## Testing

  Testing can make use of either '*curl*' which is a command line tool.
-Or you can go for more sophisticated GUI based tool, such as; *Postman*.
+Or you can go for more sophisticated GUI based tool, such as '*Postman*'.

 ### GET /block/{blockHeight}